 Butternut Squash Pasta With Tuscan Kale

 Butternut squash has quickly become the most popular squash variety and it's easy to understand why!
-The sweetest of all squash varieties has a nutty flavour that is similar to a sweet potato but with delicious hints of caramel and butterscotch.
+The sweetest of all squashes, it has a nutty flavour that is similar to a sweet potato with delicious hints of caramel and butterscotch.

-It also has a smooth, creamy texture when cooked that makes this squash so special and incredibly versatile.
+The smooth, creamy texture of butternut squash when cooked is truly what makes this squash so special, and incredibly versatile.
 Butternut squash can be used in anything from purees and mashes, to baked goods, soups, and — of course — sauces, as we used it in this recipe!

-This seasonal pasta recipe is made with a silky butternut squash based pasta sauce and warm spices is the perfect, warm and comforting meal to enjoy on a crisp fall evening.
+This seasonal pasta recipe is the perfect, warm and comforting meal to enjoy on a crisp fall evening.